Scout of the Year

 Note: A Scout can enter through ONE VFW Post only.

-Local VFW Posts select one winner from the entries received.
-Posts then submit their local winner to their respective VFW Department (state) by April 1.
+Local VFW Posts submit all candidates with full entry criteria to their respective VFW Department (state) by April 1.
 From there, the Department selects a winner and forwards the entry to the VFW National Headquarters by May 1 for national-level judging.